Customer Retention Strategies in the Telecom Industry

 Even though 61% of the telcos in question tried to retain their customers after they canceled their contracts — usually by offering a discount or an apology — their efforts were unsuccessful.

-To reduce churn and improve loyalty, telcos are utilizing a number of customer retention strategies:
+To reduce churn and improve loyalty, a number of customer retention strategies in the telecom industry are being utilized.

 Customer loyalty programs in the telecom industry

 In telecom, customer loyalty is by no means assured.
 When Verizon restructured its operation in April 2019, one of its first actions was to merge its wireless and wireline customer loyalty programs in order to expand reward possibilities for customers.
-Verizon Up now allows customers to benefit from a range of perks in exchange for loyalty, including hardware upgrades, content, internet service and fiber optic service.
+Verizon Up now allows customers to benefit from a range of perks in exchange for loyalty, including:

 Advanced technologies in telecom